 Benchmarking indicated that while in many cases our fees and charges were at an appropriate level, it was also helpful in highlighting areas where we were charging less than other authorities - for example our charges for street works permits were lower than other authorities operating similar schemes.

 The council wanted to ensure that it was charging the appropriate amount for the provision of discretionary services from the C.T.E.
-Directorate, and in order to determine this commissioned Dave Fergus – a commercial expert affiliated with the LGA – to carry out a review.
+Directorate, and in order to determine this commissioned Dave Fergus – an expert from the LGA Productivity Experts pool – to carry out a review.
 There were two objectives:

 - To determine whether the council’s existing charges were proportionate when benchmarked against other local authorities